tustin2121/James_Somerton_Transcripts/_videos/jJmN2rC1cVM.md

 <mark>Rabbi Jo David</mark> said:

-<u>[A photo of [Rabbi Dr. Jo David(https://rabbijodavid.org/) is shown next to the quote scrolling on screen.]</u>
+<u>[A photo of [Rabbi Dr. Jo David](https://rabbijodavid.org/) is shown next to the quote scrolling on screen.]</u>

 > <mark></mark>"That whole concept of the Jew as misshapen and ugly, actually comes from early Christian writings…
 >
 > The way the church looked at the Jews, the more that they [the Jews] continued to reject Catholicism, and then later Protestantism, the more ugly they became.
 >
-> The more that the church preached about their ugliness and their corruption and the corruption of their soul."k>
+> The more that the church preached about their ugliness and their corruption and the corruption of their soul."

 </james>
 <from {% include citation for=page.cite.plagiarized.uppercut at="¶ 4-5" %}>